 ABANDONED PROPERTY.
-Abandoned property is defined as items of value that are left when residents leave or check-out of their rooms/apartments.
-This "owner known" property will be inventoried and stored.
-A \$200 fee will be assessed to the responsible resident(s).
-If a resident fails to return to their assigned room without officially checking out with Residence Life, any personal belongings left in the room will be treated as Abandoned Property and processed as described above, including the assessment of the \$200 abandoned property fee.
+Abandoned property is defined as items of value that are lost and found or left when residents leave or check-out of their rooms/apartments.
+This property will be inventoried and stored.
+A \$200.00 fee will be assessed to the responsible resident(s).
 If the student wishes to claim their abandoned property, they should contact Residence Life.
 If the student does not pay the charge and collect the abandoned property within 120 days of the date of abandonment, the items will become the property of Sam Houston State University and the owner will still be required to pay the \$200.00 fee.